mango63/bukkit-Docker/README.md

 # List of things to fix

-- Make it so plot world is generated on the creation of the server
 - Make it so that plot world can be configured to hosts liking
 - Find a better way of managing Lag Machines